 But there isn’t just one set way to play disc golf doubles.
 In this article, we cover how various doubles formats work as well as how to pick teams, play with odd-numbered groups, and avoid common beginner mistakes.

-Disc golfers’ passion for doubles and other team matchups has been clear to us at UDisc for quite a while.
+Disc golfers’ passion for doubles and other team matchups was clear to us at UDisc for quite a while.
 Giving players the ability to create scorecards with teams was one of the most-requested additions to the app for years.

-Just last week, that update arrived, and it’s already been utilized thousands of times.
+Now, it's here.
 You’ll see the “Teams” option any time you create a scorecard with multiple people.
-To learn more, read all about how to use this new tool in our Support article about it.
+To learn more, read all about how to use this tool in our Support article about it.